TLeafWolf/C-_Group_Project/README.md

 ## Include the usage of at least two arrays (10 points).

-Array for drink or food sizes?
+Array for drink or food sizes

-Array for types of food like types of pizzas or burgers?
+Array for types of food like types of pizzas or burgers

 ## Implement secure coding best practices (10 points).